-Onshore Wind Closes in On Solar in Spanish Auction
+Onshore Wind Closes In On Solar in Spanish Auction

 At the top end, PV and wind practically tied on price, with the highest bids coming in at €28.90 ($35.01) and €28.89 ($35), respectively.

-The big winner in the contest was Spanish renewables developer and retailer Capital Energy, which picked up 620 MW’s worth of wind projects to add to its 30 GW Iberian Peninsula pipeline.
+The big winner in the contest was Spanish renewables developer and retailer Capital Energy, which picked up 620 MW worth of wind projects to add to its 30 GW Iberian Peninsula pipeline.

-X-Elio and Iberdrola also emerged with significant wins, taking 315 MW and 243 MW of solar capacity respectively.
+X-Elio and Iberdrola also emerged with significant wins, taking 315 MW and 243 MW of the solar capacity on offer, respectively.

 A total of 32 developers were awarded capacity in the auction, which the Spanish Ministry for Ecological Transition and the Demographic Challenge said attracted 84 bidders with a combined 9.7 GW of projects.

-“The installation of these 3,034 MWs will mobilize investments worth around €2.1 billion [$2.5 billion], employing around 27,000 workers,” said the Ministry in a press release.
+“The installation of these 3,034 MW will mobilize investments worth around €2.1 billion [$2.5 billion], employing around 27,000 workers,” said the ministry in a press release.

 The average price in the auction was 43 percent lower than current long-term electricity pricing, the Ministry said.

-New auction format for 60 GW push
+New auction format for 60-gigawatt push

-The timing of the auction was fortuitous: as the early results were coming in on Jan.
-26, Spain’s Minister for the Ecological Transition and the Demographic Challenge, Teresa Ribera Rodríguez, was facing questions over soaring electricity bills caused by freezing weather across the country.
+The timing of the auction was fortuitous: As the early results were coming in on Jan.
+26, Spain’s Minister for the Ecological Transition and the Demographic Challenge, Teresa Ribera Rodríguez, was facing questions over soaring electricity bills caused by the freezing weather recently seen across the country.

 This week’s auction was the first in Spain to use a new pay-as-bid model that replaced a flawed scheme employed in tenders during 2016 and 2017.
-It will be used for annual auctions up until 2025, as the country moves towards a target of 60 GW of additional renewables capacity by 2030.
+It will be used for annual auctions up until 2025, as the country moves toward a target of 60 GW of additional renewables capacity by 2030.

 Spanish renewables associations such as APPA Renovables praised the new auction design over its predecessor but also highlighted perceived shortcomings in the tender process.